philips-labs/terraform-cloudfoundry-thanos/README.md

 # Terraform Cloudfoundry Thanos module

 Setup for Prometheus + Thanos on Cloudfoundry.
 This provides a path towards unlimited metrics storage.
-This module provisions a separate Cloud foundry space and deploys a number of apps and services to provides [Thanos](https://thanos.io)
+This module deploys a number of apps and services to provide [Thanos](https://thanos.io)

 # TODO